How Much Does it Cost to Build a Greenhouse in 2025?

 Heating a Greenhouse

-Depending on the heating system, the cost to install a heater ranges from $170 to $9,200.
-You'll also need to pay running costs to keep the unit heated throughout the colder months.
-Additionally, if you live in a cold climate, an unheated greenhouse may not be warm enough to get your seeds off to a good start or to grow warm-climate plants, such as peppers and tomatoes.
+Heating adds to both the cost of installing a heater and ongoing utility bills, as you'll need to pay running costs to keep the unit heated throughout the colder months.
+If you live in a cold climate, an unheated greenhouse may not be warm enough to get your seeds off to a good start or to grow warm-climate plants, such as peppers and tomatoes.

-The increased build cost comes from the need to insulate the greenhouse and install the highest efficiency glazing that you can afford.
-This helps reduce energy costs by more efficiently maintaining the internal temperature.
+The increased build cost stems from the need to insulate the greenhouse and install the highest-efficiency glazing that you can afford.
+This helps reduce energy costs by maintaining the internal temperature more efficiently.

-On average, setting up a greenhouse area could cost anywhere from $150 to $14,500.
-This price does not include installing or building the greenhouse itself.
+On average, preparing the site for your greenhouse adds to the overall project cost.
+This price does not include the installation or construction of the greenhouse itself.

-Here are some average costs you could encounter:
+Here are some average costs you may encounter:

 Greenhouse kits cost between $500 and $5,000 and come in various styles and sizes.
 Ordering a kit can be an easy way to DIY a greenhouse on a weekend.